 While emotional eating isn’t formally classified as an eating disorder, it can possibly become one and certainly leads to negative emotions such as shame and guilt, perpetuating a negative cycle.
 Stay mindful of your emotional and physical well-being, prioritize self-awareness, and don’t hesitate to seek support.
 Your relationship with food can be one of harmony and health, not conflict.

 To find out more about emotional eating and to download the free booklet Simple Steps To Overcome Emotional Eating (which includes questionnaires to find out what if you are an emotional eater and if yes, type of emotional eater you are) use the sign up form below the book.

 For more info on emotional eating visit the Weight & Emotional Eating page and my blog.

 Visit www.drsarahallen.com for more blog posts on a variety of issues relevant to women.

-She can also be reached at (847) 791-7722 or by the form below.
+Dr. Allen can be reached at (847) 791-7722 or by the form below.

 You may also be interested in reading: